Torgen/codex-blackboard/docs/Operations.md

    want to use the projector features, [Create a Google Maps JavaScript API key](https://console.cloud.google.com/project/_/google/maps-apis/credentials).
    Restrict its use to the domain name you will host your site on.
 6. [Create a VM](https://console.cloud.google.com/compute/instancesAdd).
 Recommended settings:
-   * Size: an `n1-standard-1` should be sufficient for a reasonably large team.
-I used an `n1-standard-4` for Codex Ogg and peaked at 3% of available CPU, meaning a single core should support a team 8 times the size, assuming the blackboard scales linearly.
-That said (or if you don't share that assumption), don't be penny-wise and pound-foolish, especially if you're using free trial credit.
+   * Size: an `e2-standard-2` should be sufficient for a reasonably large team.
+That said, don't be penny-wise and pound-foolish, especially if you're using free trial credit.
 The difference between 1 core and 2 is a dollar a day.
      Note that while Node.js apps are single-threaded, the install script below starts a number of instances of the app equal to the number of CPUs on the machine and balances over them.
-If you're experimenting with the blackboard and want to run it on an f1-micro (which you get one of for free), build it as an n1-standard-1 and resize it later.
-The blackboard runs fine on an f1-micro, but it doesn't compile on one.
+If you're experimenting with the blackboard and want to run it on an e2-micro (which you get one of for free), build it as an e2-standard-2 and resize it later.
+     The blackboard runs fine on an e2-micro, but it doesn't compile on one.
    * Storage: A 10G image should be plenty for the hunt, as the data generated tends to be on the order of megabytes; the primary reason to use more would be for throughput, as a virtual SSD twice the size gets twice as large a share of the throughput of the native drive.
 Again, this will cost pennies for the hunt weekend, so why not give it more than it needs?
-   * OS: Use Ubuntu 20.04LTS.
-The install script uses the MongoDB repository for Focal, and installation may fail for other distros.
+   * OS: Use Ubuntu 24.04LTS.
+The install script uses the MongoDB repository for Noble, and installation may fail for other distros.
    * Service Account: Use the one you created in the previous step.
    * Location: Somewhere close to your users.
 Assuming a large fraction of them are in Cambridge, MA, that means one of